Skip to Content Skip to Footer

 Popular Reading Collection

-The Library maintains a Popular Reading Collection consisting of Library owned materials as well as current interest titles leased from a book vendor.
-The addition and removal of titles, as well as the process of returning leased items, is managed by the Department of Collection and Resource Management, with the assistance of Library staff in other departments who may volunteer to participate in the selection process.
+The library maintains a Popular Reading Collection consisting of library owned materials as well as current interest titles leased from a book vendor.
+The addition and removal of titles, as well as the process of returning leased items, is managed by the Department of Collection and Resource Management, with the assistance of library staff in other departments who may volunteer to participate in the selection process.

 Textbooks, Research Projects and Lab Manuals

-Textbooks for courses offered by the University will not be purchased.
+Textbooks for courses offered by the university will not be purchased.
 Textbooks received as donations may be added at the discretion of the relevant Library Liaison.
-The Library does not purchase materials that are needed as permanent support material in classrooms and labs.
+The library does not purchase materials that are needed as permanent support material in classrooms and labs.
 These materials should be purchased by the academic department.

-The Library does not purchase materials for short-term research projects of faculty and staff or graduate students.
+The library does not purchase materials for short-term research projects of faculty and staff or graduate students.
 Use of interlibrary loan is encouraged.

 Audio-Visual Materials

 Audio visual materials are given the same consideration as any other materials.
 Requests for audiovisual materials will be evaluated on the same basis as book materials.
-In general, obsolete formats such as video tapes, audio cassettes, slides and filmstrips should not be purchased for the Library collection.
+In general, obsolete formats such as video tapes, audio cassettes, slides and filmstrips should not be purchased for the library collection.

 Computer Software

-In general, the Library will not actively build up the software collection, nor automatically order revised versions of purchased software.
+In general, the library will not actively build up the software collection, nor automatically order revised versions of purchased software.
 Developmental software such as those meant to be used to develop and produce multimedia, and/or software for office or classroom use should be purchased by the academic departments.
 Academic department requests will be scrutinized following the same guidelines as other materials and the additional guidelines below.

 Computer software considered for acquisition should: